Are you eating clean? What does that even mean? Does it mean you’ve washed your food or your hands? Bought organic or grass-fed? Why is it important?

-Clean eating helps us improve our fitness, decrease inflammation and decrease body fat.
+Clean eating helps us improve our fitness, decrease inflammation, and decrease body fat.
 Clean eating increases muscle mass and tone.
-It increases our emotional and physical well-being helping us feel better and increases our energy.
-Clean eating improves digestion, decreases allergies and even improves our skin tone.
+It increases our emotional and physical well-being, helping us feel better and increasing our energy.
+Clean eating improves digestion, decreases allergies, and even improves our skin tone.

 Here are some basic principles:

 Drink half your body weight of water in ounces daily.
 So, if you weigh 140 pounds, you should drink 70 ounces of water each day.
-Limit your alcohol intake to one glass of anti-oxidant red wine per day.
-Avoid sodas/diet sodas and juice.
+Limit your alcohol intake to one glass of antioxidant red wine per day.
+Avoid sodas (even diet sodas) and juice.

 Read all nutrition labels.
-There should be no more than 5 or 6 ingredients per dish.
+There should be no more than five or six ingredients per dish.

 Consume healthy fats.
-This includes avocados, extra virgin olive oil, almond oil, sesame oil, coconut oil and red palm oil, organic ghee and grape seed oil.
-Avoid trans fats, canola oil and soybean oil.
+This includes avocados, extra virgin olive oil, almond oil, sesame oil, coconut oil, red palm oil, organic ghee, and grape seed oil.
+Avoid trans fats, canola oil, and soybean oil.

 Be careful with dairy.
 Dairy is a source for controversy.
-You need to investigate for yourself if you are lactose intolerant, or allergic to the natural sugar in milk.
-However, for our purposes this is the approved list.
-Milk, plain greek yogurt, buttermilk, cottage cheese, goat cheese, parmesan cheese and feta cheese.
-If you eat cheese, buy real cheese, not American or in a jar and not the shredded.
-(They have anti-caking ingredients.).
+You need to investigate for yourself if you are lactose intolerant or allergic to the natural sugar in milk.
+However, for our purposes, this is the approved list.
+Milk, plain greek yogurt, buttermilk, cottage cheese, goat cheese, parmesan cheese, and feta cheese.
+If you eat cheese, buy real cheese, not processed American cheese, shredded cheese, or cheese from a jar.
+(They have anti-caking ingredients.)
 Buy block cheese.
 If it can sit on the shelf for months, it’s not clean!